MoonPoet/xaprb-src/content/blog/2014/amber-alert.md

 I've seen alerts like this before, but they were alerts about severe weather events, such as tornado watches.
 This one, frankly, looked like someone hacked into the Verizon network and sent out spam alarms.
-Seriously --- what the hell, a license plate?
+Seriously---what the hell, a license plate?
 What?

 Besides, it says **AMBER**, which is a cautionary color.
 It's not a red alert,